It is through the cracks in our humanity that the light within often shines brightest

 From then till now

-A year ago I'd asked the Lord for some directions as to what I could do for Him.
+Soon after our breakup I'd asked the Lord for some directions as to what I could do for Him.
 He told me quite pointedly to do some writing and in particular, to write some tracts (hand outs).
-As with many of us, the concerns of this life caused me to put this off until recently when I once again asked the Lord if there anything I could do, to which he quickly responded: "have you done any writing? and how are those tracts coming along?"
+As with many of us, the concerns of this life caused me to put this off for a season, until I once again asked the Lord if there anything I could do.
+He quickly reminded me: "have you done any writing? and how are those tracts coming along?"
 Gulp!
 Well, here now is the beginning, and this brings me to the present.
-At the point of writing this bio, I do have one tract written which I'll make available on this site, and I will continue to write more.
-In addition, I will be sharing on many subjects that have been a cause for "crack falling" for many people.
-It is my hope that something here will bless you and help you gain a glimpse of how Good God is, in spite of all the "cracked vessels" that represent Him.
-I also encourage you to write me, and even consider ways in which we may help each other.
-If you live around the Tampa Bay area, I hope we can meet someday.